-The SPARCCLE project will deliver adaptation and mitigation strategies for a just and climate resilient Europe, as well as support policymaking for action on the socioeconomic risks that climate change brings.
+The SPARCCLE project will deliver adaptation and mitigation strategies for a just and climate-resilient Europe, as well as support policymaking for action on the socioeconomic risks posed by climate change.

-This will deliver new, cutting-edge European capabilities to identify the characteristics of both sectoral and systems-level transformations required for climate-resilient and just development that reduces socioeconomic risks for Europe related to both sudden extreme events and slow onset processes.
+To bridge disciplinary divides, SPARCCLE is establishing new methodological frameworks that connect research communities working on climate impacts and risk in Europe.
+It combines bottom-up assessments of multidimensional climate vulnerabilities, risks, damages and adaptation with integrated assessment frameworks (IAFs) and leading multi-sectoral macroeconomic models.
+Through this approach, the project will strengthen Europe’s capacity to identify the characteristics of both sectoral and systems-level transformations required for climate-resilient and just development that reduces socioeconomic risks for Europe related to both sudden extreme events and slow onset processes.

-3. Develop insights on mitigation-adaptation synergies and trade-offs, sectoral risks, and provide region-specific recommendations on short and long term climate policy responses, considering energy security and import dependence.
+3. Develop insights on mitigation-adaptation synergies and trade-offs and sectoral risks, and provide region-specific recommendations on short- and long-term climate policy responses, considering energy security and import dependence.

-4. Co-creation with public and private stakeholders through knowledge transfer, capacity building activities, and open science.
+4. Foster co-creation with public and private stakeholders through knowledge transfer, capacity-building activities, and open science.

 5. Co-design stress-test scenarios that explore socioeconomic climate risks with stakeholders and policymakers, including sectoral stress tests.